samvera-labs/samvera-nesting_indexer/README.md

 * Iterate through each descendant, in a breadth-first process, to reindex it (and each descendant's descendants).

 This is a potentially time consumptive process and should not be run within the request cycle.

+### Cycle Detections

+When dealing with nested graphs, there is a danger of creating an cycle (e.g. `A ={ B ={ A`).
+Samvera::NestingIndexer implements two guards to short-circuit the indexing of cyclic graphs:

+* Enforcing a maximum nesting depth of the graph
+* Checking that an object is not its own ancestor (`Samvera::NestingIndexer::RelationshipReindexer#guard_against_possiblity_of_self_ancestry`)

+The [`./spec/features/reindex_pid_and_descendants_spec.rb`](spec/features/reindex_pid_and_descendants_spec.rb) contains examples of behavior.

+**NOTE: These guards to prevent indexing cyclic graphs do not prevent the underlying preservation document from creating its own cyclic graph.**